rust-lang/libc/README.md

 platforms supported, so you'll see failures if an API is added at the wrong level or has different signatures across platforms.

+With that in mind, the steps for adding a new API are:

+1. Determine where in the module hierarchy your API should be added.
+2. Add the API.
+3. Send a PR to this repo.
+4. Wait for CI to pass, fixing errors.
+5. Wait for a merge!

 ## Platforms and Documentation

 The following platforms are currently tested and have documentation available: